LyprandosLia/Software-Engineering/README.md

 Create a User Acceptance Testing (UAT) document with at least 3 tests per implemented use case.

 Prepare a demo with running code that showcases the implemented functionalities.
 Partial implementation is acceptable.

+Was selected the Online Food Order Delivery application in Java.
+More specifically, the project connects to a mysQL database and the user can select one of the multiple available stores.
+Afterwards, user can choose between the available items of the menu of the selected store and choose the payment method.
+The stores and the menus are included as tables in MySQL database.